We are a Collective

 Irrigation System Installation

 Susan Harman has been an activist for justice for most of her life.
-Currently she works for Commonomics USA, and is a member of Strike Debt Bay Area, Civilize the Cops, the Bay Area Civil Liberties Coalition, Code Pink, and the Oakland Privacy Working Group.
-She lives in Oakland, and visited the Mondragon Cooperatives Corporation in June 2014.
+She works for Commonomics USA.
+Susan is a member of Strike Debt Bay Area, Civilize the Cops, the Bay Area Civil Liberties Coalition, Code Pink, and the Oakland Privacy Working Group.
+She lives in Oakland.
+In June 2014, she visited the Mondragon Cooperatives Corporation.

 Rev. Dale Bracey, a Pastor of the Presbyterian Church (USA) involves himself in groups that work for the underpaid and marginalized workers who are being exploited by the current American economic system.
 He leads the South Bay Sanctuary Covenant supporting Salvadoran refugees who flee to this country out of fear for their lives.
 He serves with the Low Wage Worker Committee of the Council on Economics and Justice and supports local unions trying to win better wages and working conditions for hotel workers and airport shops.
 He believes worker coops improve the lives and skills of workers and gives them opportunity to manage their work while also promoting new coops.